Fdawgs/sanitize-middleware/README.md

 app.use(sanitizeMiddleware());
 ```

-With options provided, if a recieved property that is mandatory is missing, is the wrong type, or is longer than the max length, an error will be passed to `next()` to be handled by your error handler middleware.
+With options provided, if a received property that is mandatory is missing, is the wrong type, or is longer than the max length, an error will be passed to `next()` to be handled by your error handler middleware.

 ```js
 const sanitizeMiddleware = require('sanitize-middleware');